top of page

 EMDR Therapy

-EMDR therapy does not require talking in detail about the distressing issue or completing homework between sessions.
-EMDR therapy, rather than focusing on changing the emotions, thoughts, or behaviors resulting from the distressing issue, allows the brain to resume its natural healing process.
-EMDR therapy is designed to resolve unprocessed traumatic memories in the brain.
-For many clients, EMDR therapy can be completed in fewer sessions than other psychotherapies. - EMDRIA
+A distinguishing feature of EMDR therapy is its non-reliance on detailed discussions or homework between sessions.
+Rather than focusing on altering emotions, thoughts, or behaviors resulting from distressing issues, EMDR allows the brain to naturally resume its healing process.
+Designed to resolve unprocessed traumatic memories, EMDR therapy often achieves remarkable results in fewer sessions compared to other psychotherapies, as noted by EMDRIA.

 How EMDR Works

-We all have some level of trauma in our lives, and often unprocessed distressing and traumatic memories come back intrusively in the form of anxiety, nightmares, flashbacks, panic attacks, unexplained pain, body sensations, feelings of dread, fear, shame, despair, hopelessness, rage, and general overwhelm.
-Furthermore, having these intrusive symptoms can lead to unhealthy ways of trying to cope and mental health concerns, such as phobia, avoidance, obsessions, compulsions, substance abuse, eating too much, depression, shutting down, and much more.
+In the tapestry of our lives, we all carry some level of trauma.
+Unprocessed distressing and traumatic memories often resurface intrusively, manifesting as anxiety, nightmares, flashbacks, panic attacks, unexplained pain, body sensations, and overwhelming emotions such as dread, fear, shame, despair, hopelessness, rage, and general overwhelm.
+Coping with these intrusive symptoms can lead to various mental health concerns, including phobias, avoidance, obsessions, compulsions, substance abuse, overeating, depression, emotional shutdown, and more.

-EMDR uses bilateral stimulation, through eye movements, taps, sounds, or buzzers to stimulate the left and right hemispheres of your brain in quick succession.
-This helps the brain process memories that were stuck, fragmented, or frozen in a way that the brain can resume its natural ability to heal and move the distress out of the nervous system, so we can heal and recover.
+EMDR employs bilateral stimulation, utilizing eye movements, taps, sounds, or buzzers to stimulate the left and right hemispheres of your brain in quick succession.
+This dynamic process enables the brain to reprocess memories that were once stuck, fragmented, or frozen, allowing it to naturally heal and release distress from the nervous system, facilitating the path to healing and recovery.

 Complex Trauma & Loving Self Booklet